MAGIC OF MEGALITHIC IRELAND

 Rath Cruachain: The coronation site of the kings of Connaught.
 Here we hear from our local guide of Maebh, both queen and goddess, and her epic adventures in this land.

-Ireland’s largest megalithic complex including the spectacular site of Carrowkeel, set high in the Bricklieve Mountains.
+Carrowmore: Ireland’s largest megalithic complex including the spectacular site of Carrowkeel, set high in the Bricklieve Mountains.

 Skellig Michael: Includes monastic beehive huts perched seven hundred feet up the hillside exactly where two powerful earth energy currents cross - the Apollo and Athena lines.
 This is Ireland’s equivalent of Machu Picchu.

-he Rock of Cashel: An axis-mundi where kingship was empowered by the land.
+The Rock of Cashel: An axis-mundi where kingship was empowered by the land.

 Glendalough Round Tower: An atmospheric former monastic community complete with a round tower set in a valley of outstanding natural beauty containing two lakes.